elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 | Supports normalizers in mappings | Y | N |
 | Indexing speeds | Fast | Slower (see *6) |

-1. Somewhat slower as doc values retrieved from compressed blocks of 32
+1. Somewhat slower as doc values retrieved from compressed blocks of 32.
-2. Somewhat slower because approximate matches with n-grams need verification
+2. Somewhat slower because approximate matches with n-grams need verification.
-3. Keyword field visits every unique value only once but wildcard field assesses every utterance of values
+3. Keyword field visits every unique value only once, but wildcard field assesses every utterance of values.
-4. If "allow expensive queries" is enabled
+4. If "allow expensive queries" is enabled.
-5. Depends on common prefixes - keyword fields have common-prefix based compression whereas wildcard fields are whole-value LZ4 compression.
+5. Depends on common prefixes - keyword fields have common-prefix-based compression, whereas wildcard fields are whole-value LZ4 compression.
-6. Will vary with content but a test indexing weblogs took 499 seconds vs. keyword's 365 seconds.
+6. Will vary with content, but a test indexing weblogs took 499 seconds vs. keyword's 365 seconds.

 ### Decision Flow

-Since deciding between `wildcard` and `keyword` involves weighing tradeoffs, this workflow is a visual to help assess when choosing `wildcard` may provide an advantage [2].
+Since deciding between `wildcard` and `keyword` involves weighing trade-offs, this workflow is a visual to help assess when choosing `wildcard` may provide an advantage [2].

 <img width="929" alt="wildcard-field-workflow" src="https://images.contentstack.io/v3/assets/bltefdd0b53724fa2ce/blt086af7a2897168a8/5f37050cdb5c28785b6f0413/blog-wildcard-field-workflow.png">